 The Headquarters is located in New Delhi.
-STPIs have been setup across the country and have presence in 59 locations, STPI has expanded its presence pan-India to disperse tech-driven entrepreneurship to tier-II/III cities.
+STPIs have been setup across the country with 11 jurisdictional directorates and 62 centres, STPI has expanded its presence pan-India to disperse tech-driven entrepreneurship to tier-II/III cities.
 STPI has warranted the growth of software exports and generated employment and entrepreneurial opportunities by buoying the economic progress of the nation.
-In FY 2019-20, STPI-registered units contributed Rs.
-169.86 lakhs software exports.
+In FY 2020-21, STPI-registered units contributed Rs.
+22025.98 lakhs software exports in Uttar Pradesh.

 1. Emergence of Software Policy:

 The first Computer Policy of 1984 and Software Policy of 1986 emphasized the concept of software development and export through data communication links.
 This policy's objective was to develop software in India using Indian expertise on sophisticated computers, which were being imported duty free.
 This way, one could make use of the low cost expertise available in India and avoid the expense of time and cost in traveling abroad.